mjordan/islandora_workbench_docs/docs/check.md

 ## Overview

-You should always (always, [I can't stress that enough](https://www.youtube.com/watch?v=2ZgtEdFAg3s)) check your configuration and input prior to creating, updating, or deleting content.
+You should *always* check your configuration and input prior to creating, updating, or deleting content.
 You can do this by running Workbench with the `--check` option, e.g.:

 `./workbench --config config.yml --check`

 !!! note
     If you're on Windows, you will likely need to run Workbench by explicitly invoking Python, e.g. `python workbench --config config.yml --check` instead of using `./workbench` as illustrated above.

-If you do this, Workbench will check the following and report any errors that require your attention before proceding:
+If you do this, Workbench will check the following conditions and report any errors that require your attention before proceding:

 * Configuration file
     * Whether your configuration file is valid YAML (i.e., no YAML syntax errors).